Top 22 Color Apps for Designers

-We live in a world of colour.
-From the clothes we wear to the food we eat, everything is associated with a colour.
-Colours can evoke different emotions and feelings in people.
+We live in a world of color.
+From the clothes we wear to the food we eat, everything is associated with a color.
+Colors can evoke different emotions and feelings in people.
 They can also influence consumers' purchasing decisions and designers use colours to make their designs more appealing and interesting.

 1. ColorBox

-Colorbox is an online colour management tool that can be used to create, organise and share colour palettes.
-Colorbox offers a variety of features, including the ability to extract colours from images and websites, automatically generate harmonious colour schemes and create colour variations.
+Colorbox is an online color management tool that can be used to create, organise and share color palettes.
+Colorbox offers a variety of features, including the ability to extract colors from images and websites, automatically generate harmonious colour schemes and create colour variations.

 Website: http://www.colorbox.io/